-Beginning in 2007, the month of November has been celebrated as National Family Caregivers Month — a time to recognize the 40 million people in the U.S. who humbly and compassionately care for parents, siblings, neighbors and community members.
+National Family Caregivers Month has been observed every November since President Clinton signed a proclamation in 1997.
+It is a time to recognize and celebrate the millions of people who compassionately and humbly care for parents, siblings, neighbors and community members.

-Older parents, friends or grandparents, especially, often need and benefit from the help caregivers provide, whether it’s assistance with meals, medicine, transportation or simply providing companionship.
+Grandparents, and older friends and relatives—particularly—need and benefit from the help caregivers provide, whether it’s assistance with meals, medicine, transportation or simply providing companionship.

-Better hearing is a win for both caregivers and their loved ones
+Better hearing is a win for both caregivers and those they care for

-One benefit that caregivers can take advantage of is our Thrive Care app.
-Thrive Care is the world’s first app designed specifically to help hearing aid wearers maintain their independence while giving caregivers access to useful information and peace of mind.
+Another smart tool that caregivers can take advantage of is our Thrive Care app.
+Thrive Care is the world’s first app designed specifically to help hearing aid wearers maintain more independence while giving caregivers peace of mind.

-Thrive Care is an easy-to-use, non-intrusive app that lets you check in anytime and anywhere to see how your loved one who is wearing Livio Edge AI hearing aids* is doing.
-Thrive Care can provide information around your loved one’s social interaction and activities — things that can impact their brain health — and physical activities like walking or exercising.
-It can even detect when the hearing aid wearer has fallen and send you an alert message.
+Thrive Care is an easy-to-use, non-intrusive app that lets the caregiver check in anytime and anywhere to see how their loved one who is wearing Evolv AI hearing aids is doing.
+Thrive Care provides information around the wearer’s social interaction and physical activities like walking or exercising — so caretakers can tell at a glance if the wearer needs extra attention.
+It can even detect when the hearing aid wearer has fallen and send caregivers an alert message.

 Thank you caregivers!